Revenue Streams

 - Risk Mitigation: Different market cycles and customer bases reduce overall business risk

-- Dual Circular Economy: Nuclear waste becomes isotope feedstock; organic waste becomes nanodiamond feedstock
+- Dual Circular Economy: Nuclear waste becomes isotope feedstock; organic waste becomes diamond and carbon nanomaterial feedstock

 Stream 1: Nuclear Batteries